Crawling Module requirements

 Your Coveo license must also include the connectors you want to use.
 See Supported Content for details on what the Crawling Module can index.
 These connectors must allow the Crawling Module as a content retrieval method.

 To check whether your Coveo license includes the desired Crawling Module connectors:

 In the navigation menu, select Sources.

 In the Add a Source of Supported Content panel, select the desired source.
 If the source has more than one content retrieval method, you must select the Crawling Module option ().
 If the Crawling Module source is grayed out, your license doesn’t include it.
 You must then contact the Coveo Sales team to upgrade your license.

 We recommend that you install the Coveo On-Premises Crawling Module on a server running Windows Server 2019.
 Windows Server 2016 is also supported.

 Your server must also host the repository to index or have access to the server on which this repository is located.

-By default, after its deployment, the Crawling Module has one content worker and one security worker.
+By default, after its deployment, the Crawling Module has four content workers and four security workers.